ivanahcosta/ivanahcosta.github.io/src/content/projects/beneficios-bradesco-veloe.md

   - SASS
 color: '#5CD3E0'
 team: [{ name: Fernanda Cajado, link: /, position: 'UX/UI' }, { name: Fernanda Serra, link: /, position: 'UX/UI' }]
 description: As a developer, the task assigned was to work on a landing page intended to promote the distinct benefits of Veloe for clients of Bradesco.
-The objective was to design an interactive page that highlights the unique features of Veloe's services, customized to the requirements of Bradesco clients, and enhancing the overall user experience.
+The objective was to design an interactive page that highlights the unique features of Veloe's services.The use of interactive design elements such as hover effects, smooth transitions, and animations added an extra layer of engagement to the page, enhancing the user's overall experience.<br><br>Through effective collaboration and attention to detail, we were able to create a customized and user-friendly page that effectively met the needs and preferences of the target audience.
 link: 'https://www.banco.bradesco/veloe'
 thumbnail:
   - beneficios-bradesco-veloe-1.png